 - You file for bankruptcy.

-It is important to note that Sole proprietors would not have any incorporation documents as they are not a legal entity.
-Sole Proprietors that incorporate as a single member would be classified as a single-member LLC for legal purposes.
-The tax filing for a Sole Proprietorship and a single-member LLC are the same.
+It is important to note that Sole proprietors do not have any incorporation documents as they are not a legal entity.
+Sole Proprietors that incorporate as a single-member LLC would be classified as a single-member LLC for legal purposes.
+The tax filing for a Sole Proprietorship and a single-member LLC is the same.

 For PLLCs or LLCs ( that aren't filing taxes as an S Corp)

-PLLCs or LLCs that are not taxed as an S-corporation are either a single member LLC/PLLC or are a partnership (file form 1065) if they have more than one member.
-The incorporation of a PLLC/LLC requires an entity to incorporate with their respective state.
+PLLCs or LLCs that are not taxed as an S-corporation are either a single-member LLC/PLLC or are a partnership (file form 1065) if they have more than one member.
+The incorporation of a PLLC/LLC requires an entity to incorporate with its respective state.

 Incorporation documents include: